kserve/website/docs/modelserving/storage/storagecontainers.md

 In a _ClusterStorageContainer_ spec, you can specify container resource requests and limits, and a list of Uri formats that this image supports.
 KServe can match the Uri with `prefix` and `regex` .

+!!! warning

     If a storage URI is supported by two or more _ClusterStorageContainer_ CRs, there is no guarantee which one will be used. **Please make sure that the URI format is only supported by one ClusterStorageContainer CR**.

 If you would like to use a custom protocol `abc://`, for example, you can create a custom image and add a new ClusterStorageContainer CR like this: